sveetch/cookiecutter-sveetch-djangoapp/README.rst

 ``enable_drf``
     This is to enable API feature with Django REST framework.
 It is enabled by default and it expect a ``True`` or ``true`` value, any other value will disable feature.

-``django_4_support``
-    This is a new temporary option which is true by default.
-If you enable it, your project will have Django 4.0 support but this drop Python3.7 support since Django 4.0 does not support it anymore.

-    If you need Python3.7, you need to disable this option (answer anything else than ``true``) but obviously you will lose Django 4.0 support.

-    This option is temporary and may sooner be removed along Python3.7 support in profit of Django 4.x support.

 About first project install
 ---------------------------